abapGit/docs.abapgit.org/docs/ref-database-util.md

 ## Repository Meta Data

-The `REPO` entries contain meta data like Git repository URL, branch and package information and information about files known and to be excluded.
+The `REPO` entries contain meta data like Git repository URL, branch, and package information and information about files known and to be excluded.

+Note: Older versions of abapGit also stored local checksums under `REPO`.
+These have been migrated to `REPO_CS` (see below).

 This is an example:

 ```xml
 <?xml version="1.0" encoding="utf-16"?>